vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/adjust-settings.rst

 The Tablet and HUD
 ------------------------

 In VR, all of your settings are found in your **Tablet**.
-The Tablet also gives you easy access to any `apps that you install <../../personalize-experience/install-apps>`_.
+The Tablet also gives you easy access to any :doc:`apps that you install <../personalize/install-apps>`.
 Pull up the tablet by clicking the menu button on your controller.

 .. image:: _images/tablet.png